 Why AU’s School of International Service?

-In 2014, American University ranked number one among all universities in the country for Presidential Management Fellow Program semi-finalists.
+In 2014 and 2015, American University ranked number one among all universities in the country for Presidential Management Fellow Program semi-finalists.
 The School of International Service produced 30 of those semi-finalists.

 International Relations Online, like all SIS programs, features a curriculum that emphasizes service, the school’s core principle.
 This overriding belief guides SIS in its goal to educate graduates whose personal and societal principles offer the promise of success in the rigorous conditions of an increasingly interconnected and complex world.